 Awesome pic!
 Looks delicious!

 Comment Policy: Unless you've received special dispensation (you know who you are), you must use your real name.
-For a little keyword SEO love, you may use name @ keyword to have a link to your site (only the keyword will be the anchor text).
+We're all friends here, so if you want to be "Ron the plumber," that's cool, but you can't be "Best Plumber."
 See the comment policy for more.